Shimul-Baidya/MBDyn/CONTRIBUTING.md

 the ITC department of [POLIMI](https://www.polimi.it/) to improve it.
-However, in the meantime, it is **necessary, even for registered POLIMI or Google users, to be registered as Project Members** for them to be able to open issues, fork the project and therefore also to submit merge requests.
+However, in the meantime, it is **necessary, even for registered POLIMI or Google users, to be registered as Project Members** for them to be able to fork the project and therefore also to submit merge requests.
 Please contact us through the
-[MBDyn users mailing list](https://www.mbdyn.org/?Mailing_Lists) to the granted access to the Gitlab repository while we work out a better solution
+[MBDyn users mailing list](https://www.mbdyn.org/?Mailing_Lists) to the granted access to the Gitlab repository while we work out a better solution.
+Be advised, however, that we are not willing to grant project membership to everyone.
+This is because pushing random binary blobs into the Gitlab repository slows everyone's work, and requires substantial cleanup effort on our side.
+Thus, we are willing to give write access to the repository once we are sure that we can trust your work.
+In the meantime, you can always work on your own fork and host it on e.g. Github, Gitlab, or wherever it's best for you.
+And, of course, you can open issues, ask for feedback and to merge your work into develop.

 # MBDyn Developers Guidelines
 MBDyn is developed primarily by _internal_ developers at Politecnico di